divaprotocol/oracles/docs/Tellor.md

 # Tellor contract

-The Tellor contract is where reporters submit their values to be used in DIVA Protocol.
+The Tellor contract is where reporters submit their values to be used as the final reference value in DIVA Protocol.
 In this section, we will provide an overview of the Tellor Protocol and explain how users can report values to it.

 ## What is Tellor Protocol